noteon/vue-ace-palette/README.md

 You're welcome to use any of the other directives included but the important things are the palette directive and the paletteService.

-When you've got everything installed the first thing to do is adding your routes to the palette.
-This is simply done by adding a name property to the routes you have defined

-**Example:**

-    angular.module('myApp', ['palette'])
-      .config(function ($routeProvider) {
-        $routeProvider
-          .when('/', {
-            templateUrl: 'views/main.html',
-            controller: 'MainCtrl',
-            name: 'Main Page'
-          })
-          .when('/something', {
-            templateUrl: 'views/something.html',
-            controller: 'SomethingCtrl',
-            name: 'Something Page'
-          })
-          .when('/first', {
-            templateUrl: 'views/first.html',
-            controller: 'FirstCtrl',
-            name: 'First Page'
-          })
-          .when('/thirdly', {
-            templateUrl: 'views/thirdly.html',
-            controller: 'ThirdlyCtrl',
-            name: 'The Thirdly Page'
-          })
-          .when('/item/:id', {
-            templateUrl: 'views/item.html',
-            controller: 'ItemCtrl'
-          })
-          .otherwise({
-            redirectTo: '/'
-          });
-      });

-That's it!

 If you want to export some commands to the palette you can do that with the paletteService